 "Vertical" textile manufacturing is where each product component is supplied to the next stage in the process within a single location.
-As Scotland's only vertical mill, we dye, spin, weave and finish all our products on site.
+As one of Scotland's last remaining vertical mills, we dye, spin, weave and finish all our products on site.
 As a result, we have absolute control over what goes into our products and what goes out during our processes.
 We are gentle with our precious fibres, and as members of the Zero Discharge of Hazardous Chemicals (ZDHC) programme, all our dyes and chemicals are on their approved list.

 Founded in 2011, in response to the Greenpeace DeTox campaign, ZDHC aims to eliminate the use of priority hazardous chemicals in the global textile, leather and footwear value chain.
 We ensure that no chemicals listed in the ZDHC Manufacturing Restricted Substances List, which is reviewed and updated frequently to reflect the latest research, are used in our supply chain.
 The programme is a collaboration between chemical suppliers, manufacturers and brands, and as Johnstons is a manufacturer as well as a brand, we are well placed to contribute to this process, sitting on the Suppliers Advisory Group.